Lyn Paul website logo. Lyn Paul website banner.

 Sebastian Coe

-Horse Racing: Rubstic wins the Grand National
+Horse Racing: Rubstic wins the 133rd Grand National.

 Willie Carson wins the 200th Derby riding Troy.

-Trevor Francis joins the team from Birmingham City for a transfer fee of £1 million.
+Nottingham Forest win the European Cup, beating Malmo 1-0 in the final in Munich.
+Trevor Francis joins the team from Birmingham City on 9th February for a transfer fee of £1 million.

 Tennis: Björn Borg wins the men's singles title at Wimbledon for the fourth year in a row.
 He beats Roscoe Tanner in the final in five sets.